RicardoMilos22856/nim-to-openai-proxy/README.md

 ## Contributing

-This is a personal hobby project I built for my own use, but I'm happy if it helps others.
+This is a project I am maintaining for my own use, but I'm happy if it helps others.
 If you spot a bug, want to suggest a model mapping, or have a small improvement, feel free to open an issue or PR.
-I can't promise fast responses since I maintain this in my free time, but I'll do my best.
+I will try to be as fast as possible as responses, but again, don’t count on it since I maintain this in my free time.
+I have many other projects i’m working on at the same time, but I'll do my best.

 ### What I'm open to
 - Model mapping updates (NIM deprecates things constantly)